Didn't read

 sit down to write the review, so many thoughts whirl in my mind.

-Me before You is an excruciating story that encounters harsh realities and
+Me before You is an excruciating story that encounters the harsh realities and

 supreme unfairness of life.
 And, the moment you turn the last page (It has 480 pages

-but I didn't realize when I actually turned the last page), you would realize that
+but I didn't realize until I actually turned it), you would realize that

 it has strong elements of a love story.

 Louisa Clark, 26, has lost her job.
-But, as a sole earner of
+But, as the sole earner of

 Will Traynor is a young, handsome,

-wealthy man whose world has shrunk to his wheel chair for life.
+wealthy man whose world has shrunk to his wheelchair for life.
 He is angry at his helplessness.
-Tired of pains and frequent sickness.
+Tired of pain and frequent sickness.
 Having

 lived a successful, romantic, independent and adventurous life before his accident, it’s completely